asuh/front-end-windows/readme.md

 # Front-End Development Setup on a PC

 This document assumes you're running a fresh copy of the latest version of **Windows 10**, >=version 22H2.
+Most of this also applies to Windows 11.

 The following workflow assumes a clean installation of Windows or from a full manual reinstall.
 While it's okay to have third-party software installed, the installation process will be more streamlined and less convoluted with a manually installed Windows system.